Our Investment Philosophy

 Bull-Bear Indicator

 The Bull-Bear Indicator is constructed from specific market measurements and is intended to show the relationship between supply and demand at the longer-term timeframe of months to years.
-The measurements are ratios of supply and demand factors, normalized to a scale of 0 to 100.
-There are 7 inputs in total, 5 supply vs demand ratio and 2 price inputs.
-These ratios are then weighted, and combined into a single, statistically smoothed final Bull-Bear Indicator.
-When the Bull-Bear Indicator is in a Bull Market mode and then pierces the Bear Market Threshold, a new Bear Market is signaled.
-When the Bull-Bear Indicator is in a Bear Market mode and then pierces the Bull Market Threshold, a new Bull Market is signaled.
-Once a mode (Bull or Bear) is established, it is considered to remain in place until the Bull-Bear Indicator eventually pierces the opposite threshold.
+When the Bull-Bear Indicator is in a Bull Market mode and then crosses over the Bear Market Threshold, a new Bear Market is signaled.
+When the Bull-Bear Indicator is in a Bear Market mode and then crosses over the Bull Market Threshold, a new Bull Market is signaled.
+Once a mode (Bull or Bear) is established, it is considered to remain in place until the Bull-Bear Indicator eventually crosses over the opposite threshold.

 Quarterly Trend Indicator

-Designed to act only at quarterly intervals, it is a quarter-by-quarter look at the probable risk environment of each quarter, using the trend status of US and International equities.
-The trend labeling is derived from the slope of a tangent to a curvilinear regression line going through the last “n” data points of a smoothed closing price data series; stated more compactly, it’s based on the direction of the regression curve through a smoothed price series, and the ‘prices’ referred to are the Russell 3000 for the US, and the MSCI Ex-US for International.
+Provides a quarter-by-quarter look at the probable risk environment of each quarter, using the trend status of US and International equities.
+The trend labeling is derived from the Russell 3000 for the US, and the MSCI Ex-US for International.
 If either the US or International equities are in an uptrend, a lower-risk quarter is indicated; if neither the US nor International equities are in an uptrend, a higher-risk quarter is indicated.